-Place – What and how is the place that you are going?
-What new place should we go today?
+Place – What and how is the place that you are going to?
+What new place should we go to today?

 Now recall the last time you went out, chances are high that you went with the same group of friends, to the same place you have been before doing the same thing you have done last week too.
 Hardly anything new to look out for.

-From a business point of view, it is the no hassle sign ups which takes the cake.
-It also helps that you can technically run your business even without an app and through whatsapp by sending payment links.
+From a business point of view, it is the no-hassle sign-ups that take the cake.
+It also helps that you can technically run your business even without an app and through WhatsApp by sending payment links.

 From the users point of view, the surprising ease of doing payments has been a positive.
 We had a 60 years young (and I say young because she was the most active out of all our guests till now, a live-wire!) guest who has never used netbanking etc finish the payment in ease with just a bit of hand holding..and she felt really really proud !